selenaqian/moono/doc/plan/PROJECT_PLAN.md

 - draw 4 everyone else
 - discard 2 "trash"
 - swap one card of your choice with random from someone else
-- discard all of one color
+- discard all of one suit
 - update special cards selection
 - preferences
 - preferences selection